krishnanlab/txt2onto2.0/README.md

 -input ../data/MONDO_0004981__train_input.tsv \
 -out ../results
 ```
-Finally, we train the model for atrial fibrillation (MONDO:0004981) prediction, which take prepared text `../data/MONDO_0004981__train_input.tsv` as input, then output trained model to output directory `../results`, the output model will be `../results/MONDO_0004981__model.pkl`.
+Finally, we train the model for atrial fibrillation (MONDO:0004981) prediction, which takes prepared text `../data/MONDO_0004981__train_input.tsv` as input, then output trained model to output directory `../results`, the output model will be `../results/MONDO_0004981__model.pkl`.

 # Overview of the repository
-Here, we list files we included in the repository.
+Here, we list the files we included in the repository.
 - `bin` contains all provided models stored as pickle files.
-- `data` folder contains files other than models required for prediction and also files generated for demo.
+- `data` folder contains files other than models required for prediction and also files generated for the demo.
   - Input files required for disease and tissue prediction:
     - `disease_desc_embedding.npz`: word embedding matrix for features in the provided disease models
     - `tissue_desc_embedding.npz`: word embedding matrix for features in the provided tissue models